Tomography Model#

 Recon Shape and Voxel Spacing#

-Set the automatic value of the recon shape using the geometry parameters and sinogram shape.
+Set the automatic value of the recon shape and voxel pitch using the geometry parameters and sinogram shape.

 - TomographyModel.scale_recon_shape(row_scale=1.0, col_scale=1.0, slice_scale=1.0)[source]#